How To Find Constant Rate Of Change

 4. Use Visual Aids: Graphing the data can be a powerful way to visualize the constant rate of change and verify the linearity of the relationship.
 If the data points form a straight line, it's a good indication that the constant rate of change is applicable.

 5. Validate Your Results: After calculating the constant rate of change, validate your results by plugging them back into the original equation or by comparing them to other data points.
-This will help you catch any errors and ensure that your calculations are accurate.
+This will help you catch any errors and confirm that your calculations are accurate.

 FAQ: Constant Rate of Change